What Christian Parents Need to Know about His Dark Materials

 For the uninitiated, The Golden Compass is about a pre-teen girl, Lyra Belacqua, who grows up without parents on the grounds of Jordan College in Oxford under the care of scholars.
 She is wild, fanciful, and rough around the edges.
-While hiding in a wardrobe (sound familiar?) she witnesses an attempted murder, as well as conversations about something called “Dust” (a metaphor for sin/experience) and a city in the sky beyond the Northern Lights.
+While hiding in a wardrobe (sound familiar?) she witnesses an attempted murder, as well as conversations about something called “Dust” - a metaphor for sin/experience - and a city in the sky beyond the Northern Lights.

 In Lyra’s world, every individual has a constant companion called a “daemon” (pronounced “demon”) that is always beside them in the shape of an animal, and which represents the individual’s soul, intellect, identity – everything special about them.
 Touching another person’s daemon is taboo, so intimate is the relationship.
-Lyra and her daemon Pantalaimon, who can take the shape of many animals (daemons of adults have “settled” into one permanent form) team up with gyptian boat people; a Texan balloonist; witches; giant, talking, armor-wearing polar bears; and other children on a journey to the far north.
+Lyra and her daemon Pantalaimon, who can take the shape of many animals (daemons of adults have settled into one permanent form) team up with gyptian boat people; a Texan balloonist (Lin-Manuel Miranda on HBO); witches; giant, talking, armor-wearing polar bears; and other children on a journey to the far north.
 Guiding her is the golden compass, called an “alethiometer” (lit. ‘truth measure’) that shows her the answer to any question.
 Opposing Lyra is a church entity known as the Magisterium.

-- Meghan Kleppinger, Christianity.com editor.
+- Meghan Kleppinger, former Christianity.com editor.
 She found herself approaching the book from the theological perspective, using her background as a Bible study teacher.
 She has worked in public policy, which informed the ways she was on the lookout for issues that affect children.